ruchawaghulde/Yahoo-Music-Recommendation/README.md

 # Yahoo Music Recommendation System
-In this project, we built a Recommender System based on the hierarchial music data set of Yahoo.
+In this project, we built a Recommender System based on the hierarchical music data set of Yahoo.

 ## Dataset Description and the competition
 This is the final challenge of the EE627 course.